 The Combined Plan's governance was modified in December 2014 as part of the City's bankruptcy plan.
 The Combined Plan's board of trustees and the Investment Committee administer the General Retirement System of the City of Detroit Pension Plan - a single-employer defined benefit and defined contribution plan that provides retirement benefits, as well as survivor and disability benefits, for plan members and beneficiaries.
 Plan members include active employees, retirees, and beneficiaries from various departments within the City of Detroit, Michigan.
 Benefit terms have been established by contractual agreements between the City and the employees' collective bargaining unit, as modified by the POA.
 Future amendments are subject to the same process.
-However, pursuant to the POA, pension benefit terms presently expressed in the Combined Plan are not subject to amendment before June 30, 2023, unless an amendment is required to maintain the tax-qualified status of the plans.
+However, pursuant to the POA, pension benefit terms presently expressed in the Combined Plan were not subject to amendment before June 30, 2023 unless an amendment was required to maintain the tax-qualified status of the plans.
 The obligation to contribute to and maintain the Combined Plan was established by the city charter and negotiations with the employees' collective bargaining units.

 The board is composed of 10 members.
-Five members of the board are elected by the active membership to serve six-year terms.
-One retiree member is elected by the retiree membership to serve a two-year term.
-One member is appointed by the mayor of the City of Detroit, Michigan from the citizens of the City to serve a six-year term.
-Three members serve ex officio, these members being the mayor of the City (or designee), the city treasurer, and one representative from the Detroit City Council.
+The active membership elects 5 members to serve six-year terms.
+The retiree membership elects 1 retiree member to serve a two-year term.
+The mayor of the City of Detroit, Michigan appoints 1 member from the citizens of the City to serve a six-year term.
+The remaining 3 members, these members being the mayor of the City (or designee), the city treasurer, and one representative from the Detroit City Council, serve ex officio.
 Expirations of terms of elected trustees are staggered.

-The Investment Committee has five independent members appointed to initial terms with staggered expirations, which terms will all eventually become six years.
-Two additional members, one active and one retired, serve on the Investment Committee based on appointment by the board.
+The Investment Committee has five independent members appointed to initial terms, which will all eventually become six years, with staggered expirations.
+Additionally, two members, one active and one retired, serve on the Investment Committee based on appointment by the board.
 The Investment Committee will be in place through at least December 2034.